-If you thought the cartoons from the '90s and oughts were twisted and creepy, just wait until you see the freaky, weird cartoons that came out of the first half of the 1900's.
+If you thought the cartoons from the '90s and aughts were twisted and creepy, just wait until you see the freaky, weird cartoons that came out of the first half of the 1900s.
 Some of these "children's" cartoons would pair nicely with the next season of American Horror Story and are effective in making your skin crawl.
-You'll see everything from surreal, sometimes even trippy sequences of cute little characters' descents into death, whimsical animal cruelty, and in two instances, really eerie, herky-jerky puppet animation - not to mention crackly and canny audio that would fit right in on a horror movie soundtrack.
+You'll see everything from surreal, sometimes even trippy sequences of cute little characters' descents into hell, whimsical animal cruelty, and, in two instances, really eerie, herky-jerky puppet animation - not to mention crackly and canny audio that would fit right in on a horror movie soundtrack.

 Check out the list below to learn all about the creepy old black and white cartoons that probably had children more freaked out than entertained.